High Definition Render Pipeline overview

-HDRP uses real-world physical light units, so you can easily light your Scene in a realistic way.
+HDRP uses real-world physical light units, so you can light your Scene in a realistic way.
 For more information on physical light units, including a list of which units HDRP uses, see the physical light units documentation.

-When using physical light unit, the intensity of lights can be really high and cause precision issue and clamping of highlight.
+When using physical light unit, the intensity of lights can be high and cause precision issue and clamping of highlight.
 To counteract this effect HDRP use pre-exposure.
 Pre-exposure apply the camera exposition from the previous frame before storing the lighting information.

 Ray tracing (Preview)

 HDRP uses ray tracing to replace some of its screen space effects, shadowing techniques, and Mesh rendering techniques.
 Real time raytracing effect are currently in Preview and behavior could change in the future.